 There are many issues relating to this activity.
 The Building Act 2004, District Plan requirements and the Christchurch City Bylaws may apply.

 If the caravan or campervan is deemed to have become a building under the definition in the Building Act, a building consent will be necessary.
 Please refer to the definition of a building under section 8 and 9 of the Building Act.
-A resource consent may also be required if it does not meet building setbacks, recession planes and building coverage rules in the District Plan.
+A resource consent may also be required if it is being used as a self-contained residential unit, or it does not meet building setbacks, recession planes and building coverage rules in the District Plan.

 If you plan to use a caravan for accommodation, please speak to the Duty Planner on 03 941 8999 in the first instance.
 You will also need to discuss your proposal with the Duty Building Consent Officer.